jgrss/geowombat/doc/source/tutorial-open.rst

     with gw.open(l8_224078_20200518) as src:
         print(src)

-In the example above, `src` is an `xarray.DataArray`.
-Thus, printing the object will display the underlying Dask array dimensions and chunks, the DataArray named coordinates, and the DataArray attributes.
+In the example above, `src` is an :class:`xarray.DataArray`.
+Thus, printing the object will display the underlying :class:`dask.array.Array` dimensions and chunks, the :class:`xarray.DataArray`` named coordinates, and the DataArray attributes.

 Opening multiple bands as a stack
 ---------------------------------